AI Clearance — Complete Operations Guide

 Example D — Extend or revoke active grant (issue-level management logic)

-10) Scheduled jobs, automation, and lifecycle events
+10) Scheduled automation and lifecycle events

 11) Troubleshooting by symptom